gabrieldrn/gabrieldrn/README.md

 Graphic design enthusiast and ⛵ lover

-Current goal is to become an Android tech lead 💪🏻
+Current goal: Become an Android tech lead 💪🏻

 <!---
 gabrieldrn/gabrieldrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.